solo-io/workshops/istio-day2/1-deploy-istio/README.md

-# Understanding Istio and How it Works
+# Deploy Istio for Production

-In this first of a two-part series of workshops on Istio service mesh, we dive into Istio foundations with a focus on understanding how it all works and how to roll it out to your organization.
-Istio is a powerful tool, but learning how to deploy it, configure it, debug it, secure it has its own challenges.
-We've cultivated a lot of this knowledge from working organizations across the world and helping them operationalize Istio.
+In this first of a three-part series of workshops on Istio service mesh, we dive into Istio with a focus on rolling out the mesh to your organization in a production-ready way.
+We've cultivated a lot of this knowledge from working with organizations across the world and helping them operationalize Istio.
 We cover the following topics in this first workshop:

 * Understanding Istio's data plane (Envoy Proxy)
-* Installing Istio with upgrades in mind
+* Installing Istio with day-2 in mind
-* Istio functionality hands on
-* Introducing Istio in your organization
+* Iteratively introducing Istio in your organization
+* Leveraging gateways
+* Debugging when things go wrong

+Let's get the lab environment set up.

 ## Lab environment and prep